kashmir54/kashmir54.github.io/_ctfs/GlacierCTF2023/index.md

 </p>

-Then we can call the API to get the flag within the Glacier Club:
+Then, we can call the API to get the flag within the Glacier Club:

 <p align="center">
   <img src="/images/writeups/GlacierCTF2023/1_1_flag.png" width="85%"/>